Hetang2403/F1-Strategy-AB-Testing/README.md

 ## Example

-**Question**: At Monaco, is a 1-stop or 2-stop strategy faster?
+**Question**: At Silverstone, should we pit on lap 20 or lap 25 for a 1-stop strategy?

 **Answer**:
-- Simulated 1000 races with each strategy
+- Simulated 1000 races with each pit window
-- 1-stop wins 67% of the time
+- Lap 25 pit wins 58% of the time
-- Average advantage: 11.3 seconds
+- Average advantage: 2.8 seconds
-- Statistical significance: p < 0.001
+- Statistical significance: p < 0.01
+- **Conclusion**: Pit on lap 25 for optimal tire life vs pace tradeoff

+**Another Example**: At Monza, Soft→Medium→Hard vs Medium→Hard→Soft for 2-stop?

+**Answer**:
+- Soft→Medium→Hard wins 72% of simulations
+- Better qualifying tire gives track position advantage
+- 4.2 second average gain
+- p < 0.001
-- **Conclusion**: Use 1-stop strategy
+- **Conclusion**: Start on Soft tires

 ## Why This Exists